RenderKit/ospray/doc/api.md

   Cr, Chromium    (3.2, 3.1, 2.3)         (3.3, 3.3, 3.1)
   Cu, Copper      (0.1, 0.8, 1.1)         (3.5, 2.5, 2.4)
   -------------- ----------------------- -----------------
-  : Index of refraction of selected metals as approximated RGB coefficients, based on data from https://refractiveindex.info/.
+  : Index of refraction of selected metals as approximated linearRGB coefficients, based on data from https://refractiveindex.info/.

 The `roughness` parameter controls the variation of microfacets and thus